rocqetry/rocqet/Artifact_README.md

 $ cd raytracer
 ```

-Run make and time the output:
+Run make and time the output (do for each):
 ```
 $ time make
 ```